Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/consumer-groups/index.md

 plugin’s configuration, so you can define tier groups for some users and have a default behavior for consumers without groups.

-To learn how this works, follow our [rate-limiting guide](hub/kong-inc/rate-limiting-advanced/how-to/)
+To learn how this works, follow the [rate-limiting guide](hub/kong-inc/rate-limiting-advanced/how-to/)